Here's the next of our COOL interviews with creatives who reveal exciting details of their journey and what it took to make things happen.

 Why does it work?
 Because of where is your attention in that moment?
 With your breath and the sensation of relaxation.
 Not only that you as the captain are telling the subconscious to let go.
 But what could the subconscious be letting go?
 Who knows, but whatever it needs to let go to be relaxed in the body and mind.
 Thus lowering the release of stress chemicals, taking you out of high alert at the subconscious level which means also being out of alert at the conscious level.

-Brief Strategic Mindful method that comes about with the understanding how to control the body’s level of discomforts that influence the negative and positive thoughts we have.
+This is a Brief Strategic Mindful method that comes about with the understanding how to control the body’s level of discomforts that influence the negative and positive thoughts we have. -

 Which ones have you practised, which ones do you still like doing, and which ones are on your to-do list?